-The AC reports to the Board on the results for review and approval.
-The Board approves the results after review and authorises the release of the results to SGX-ST and the public.
+The AC reports to the Board on the financial results announcements for review and approval.
+The Board approves the financial results announcements after review and authorises the release of the financial results announcements to SGX-ST and the public.
 The Company also uploads latest announcement(s) which has been disseminated via SGXNET on its website www.starburst.net.sg.